excellalabs/docker-workshop-2/README-Training-Plan.md

 ## Core topics

+Ensure you understand the below core topics, and can do/have done the hands-on items.
+Also go through the rest of the following video (or equivalent content), [CKA/CDAD video - fundamentals, lessons 8 through end](https://learning.oreilly.com/videos/certified-kubernetes-administrator/9780136677482/9780136677482-CKA1_02_05_07).

 * [ ] Flavors you can use - public, on-prem, managed, local
+* [ ] Core knowledge of Linux, each major piece, including networking, TLS and containerization concepts
 * [ ] Creating a Kubernetes cluster - node, networking, etc requirements
 * [ ] Managing Pods and Deployments
     - API access and commands